 You have a check valve built into your pump, or if you’d like to assume the distance between the pump and downstream check valve is negligible.
 Similar to the pipe check valve, an instant closure is assumed, upon first detection of reverse flow.
 The pump node itself closes, preventing reverse flow.

 Note: the pump check valve will not re-open if forward-flow occurs.
 See: The check valve in a pump in a HAMMER model is not reopening

 When using this approach to explicitly model the check valve as a node element, make sure that the pump valve type is adjusted accordingly.
-Meaning, if the check valve is modeled in the check valve node element and you want to remove the check valve in the pump (so as not to have two check valves), set the pump's "Pump Valve Type" to "Control Valve" and enter a un-achievable large number for the "Time (for valve to close)" like 9999999.
+For instance, if the check valve is modeled with the check valve element and you not want to model the check valve in the pump, set the pump property "Pump Valve Type" to "Control Valve" and enter a un-achievable large number for the "Time (for valve to close)" like 9999999.
 See more in Modeling a pump that has neither a check valve nor a control valve.

 The check valve node element is more flexible than the pump and pipe check valves, since it provides the following settings:

 Closing Time: The time to close the valve, from the fully open position, after reverse flow is sensed.
 This also establishes the linear rate of closure used if the valve is partially open when it starts to close.
 Set this to zero for instantaneous closure.

 Pressure Threshold –The pressure difference between the upstream and downstream side needed to reopen a closed check valve.
 If you select zero for this, the valve will reopen as soon as the upstream pressure exceeds the downstream pressure.

 Opening Time: The time to open the valve, from the fully closed position, after the specified valve opening pressure threshold is exceeded.
 This also establishes the linear rate of opening used if the valve is partially closed when it starts to open.
 Set this to zero for instantaneous opening